-When you’re in the market for a new tub, the sheer number of choices can make your head spin.
+When you’re in the market for a new bathtub, the sheer number of choices can make your head spin.
 How does one come to a decision?

 Here’s a tip: consult this handy bathtub-buying guide and stop worrying!
 We’re here to simplify your options and make it easy for you to figure out what you want and need.

 We’ll start with the soaker; it’s the simplest (yet far from basic, and available in loads of shapes… maybe not so simple after all).

 A soaker tub does just what its name suggests: provides you with a place to soak.
 These tubs are not equipped with any type of jets and are typically deep and/or contoured for a comfortable bathing experience.

 The newly popular Japanese soaker tubs boast a smaller footprint with deep soaking capacity.

 A whirlpool tub forcefully emits air and water from jets for a deep-massaging hydrotherapy experience.
 It is designed to invigorate the body with high-pressure massage power.
 Whirlpool jets require regular light maintenance to prevent bacteria build-up.
 Many models are equipped with a self-cleaning function.

 An air tub uses millions of heated air bubbles to turn a bath into a gently effervescent, relaxing experience rather than the intense deep-tissue massage sensation provided by whirlpool tubs.
 They require less cleaning and maintenance than whirlpools; it is recommended that users run the jets once the bathtub is empty (or run the drying cycle) to dry them completely.